-Purchases of the Bonds under the DTC system must be made by or through Direct Participants, which will receive a credit for the Bonds on DTC's records.
-The ownership interest of each actual purchaser of each Bond ("Beneficial Owner") is in turn to be recorded on the Direct and Indirect Participants' records.
+Purchases of the Tax Credit Bonds, Interest Bearing Bonds, Principal Strip Certificates, Tax Credit Certificates and Cash Interest Certificates, if any, must be made by or through Direct Participants, which will receive a credit for the Tax Credit Bonds or Interest Bearing Bonds, Principal Strip Certificates, Tax Credit Certificates and Cash Interest Certificates, if any, as applicable, on DTC's records.
+The ownership interest of each actual purchaser of each Tax Credit Bonds, Interest Bearing Bonds, Principal Strip Certificates, Tax Credit Certificates and Cash Interest Certificates, if any, as applicable, ("Beneficial Owner") is in turn to be recorded on the Direct and Indirect Participants' records.
 Beneficial Owners will not receive written confirmation from DTC of their purchase.
 Beneficial Owners are, however, expected to receive written confirmations providing details of the transaction, as well as periodic statements of their holdings, from the Direct or Indirect Participant through which the Beneficial Owner entered into the transaction.
-Transfers of ownership interests in the Bonds are to be accomplished by entries made on the books of Direct and Indirect Participants acting on behalf of Beneficial Owners.
-Beneficial Owners will not receive certificates representing their ownership interests in the Bonds, except in the event that use of the book-entry system for the Bonds is discontinued.
+Transfers of ownership interests in the Tax Credit Bonds and, if stripped, the Tax Credit Certificates are to be accomplished by entries made on the books of Direct and Indirect Participants acting on behalf of Beneficial Owners.
+Beneficial Owners will not receive certificates representing their ownership interests in the Tax Credit Bonds, Interest Bearing Bonds, Principal Strip Certificates, Tax Credit Certificates and Cash Interest Certificates, if any, as applicable, except in the event that use of the book-entry system for the Tax Credit Bonds, Interest Bearing Bonds, Principal Strip Certificates, Tax Credit Certificates and Cash Interest Certificates, if any, as applicable, is discontinued.

-To facilitate subsequent transfers, all Bonds deposited by Direct Participants with DTC are registered in the name of DTC's partnership nominee, Cede & Co., or such other name as may be requested by an authorized representative of DTC.
-The deposit of the Bonds with DTC and their registration in the name of Cede & Co. or such other DTC nominee do not effect any change in beneficial ownership.
-DTC has no knowledge of the actual Beneficial Owners of the Bonds; DTC's records reflect only the identity of the Direct Participants to whose accounts such Bonds are credited, which may or may not be the Beneficial Owners.
+To facilitate subsequent transfers, all Tax Credit Bonds, Interest Bearing Bonds, Principal Strip Certificates, Tax Credit Certificates and Cash Interest Certificates, if any, as applicable, deposited by Direct Participants with DTC are registered in the name of DTC's partnership nominee, Cede & Co., or such other name as may be requested by an authorized representative of DTC.
+The deposit of the Tax Credit Bonds, Interest Bearing Bonds, Principal Strip Certificates, Tax Credit Certificates and Cash Interest Certificates, if any, as applicable with DTC and their registration in the name of Cede & Co. or such other DTC nominee do not effect any change in beneficial ownership.
+DTC has no knowledge of the actual Beneficial Owners of the Tax Credit Bonds, Interest Bearing Bonds, Principal Strip Certificates, Tax Credit Certificates and Cash Interest Certificates, if any, as applicable; DTC's records reflect only the identity of the Direct Participants to whose accounts such Tax Credit Bonds, Interest Bearing Bonds, Principal Strip Certificates, Tax Credit Certificates and Cash Interest Certificates, if any, as applicable are credited, which may or may not be the Beneficial Owners.
 The Direct and Indirect Participants will remain responsible for keeping account of their holdings on behalf of their customers.